The Wrestler (2008 film)

-The Wrestler is a 2008 American sports psychological drama film directed by Darren Aronofsky and written by Robert Siegel.
+The Wrestler is a 2008 American sports drama film directed by Darren Aronofsky and written by Robert Siegel.
 The film stars Mickey Rourke, Marisa Tomei, and Evan Rachel Wood.
-Rourke plays an aging professional wrestler who, despite his failing health and waning fame, continues to wrestle in an attempt to cling to the success of his 1980s heyday.
+Rourke plays an aging professional wrestler who, despite his failing health and waning fame, continues to wrestle due to financial hardship and in an attempt to cling to the success of his 1980s heyday.
 He also tries to mend his relationship with his estranged daughter and to find romance with a woman who works as a stripper.

-Production began in January 2008 and Fox Searchlight Pictures acquired rights to distribute the film in the United States; it received a limited release on December 17, 2008, and was released nationwide on January 23, 2009.
-It was released on DVD and Blu-ray Disc on April 21, 2009, in the United States.
-It was released in the United Kingdom on January 16, 2009.

-The film received universal acclaim and won the Golden Lion Award at the 65th Venice International Film Festival, where it premiered.
-Film critic Roger Ebert called it one of the year's best films, while Rotten Tomatoes reported that 98% of critics gave the film positive reviews.
-The success of the film revitalized the career of Mickey Rourke, who went on to receive a BAFTA award, a Golden Globe Award, an Independent Spirit Award and an Oscar nomination for Best Actor.
+The film received critical acclaim and won the Golden Lion Award at the 65th Venice International Film Festival, where it premiered.
+The success of the film revitalized Rourke's career and he went on to win a Golden Globe, a British Academy Film Award, an Independent Spirit Award as well as an Oscar nomination for Best Actor.
 Tomei also received an Academy Award nomination for Best Supporting Actress.